ABOUT US

 Officer

 Mary holds an Associate's Degree in Veterinary Science from the College of Central Florida and is committed to lifelong learning about the diverse species that inhabit the region.
-She began her career in animal wellfare with Open Hands Animal Rescue, which eventually led to her current role at the Humane Society of Marion County.
-In addition to her work there, Mary serves as a board member for Rescuing Ocala Wildlife, where she continues her advocacy for both wild and domesticated animals.
+She began her career in animal welfare with Open Hands Animal Rescue, which eventually led to her current role at Wildlife Works LLC.

 Officer